trezzuri/erpnext-docs/docs/en/support/issue.md

 >
 > Tip: A dedicated support Email Address is a good way to keep track of incoming
 >  queries.
-For example, you can send support queries to ERPNext at
+For example, you can send support queries to SOMA at
 >  support@erpnext.com and it will automatically create an Issue in our system.
 >
 >